 Eric's LHE Internships: Admission Intern, Learning Center & Disability Support Services Intern

 Valerie Rambin, 2011 LHE Graduate

 I discovered BW's Leadership in Higher Education program when I was looking for a career in higher education that would allow me to continue working with students and families from diverse backgrounds.
-I am particularly interested in providing students with support and guidance to help their development through college.
 I find joy in helping students make the best choices for them whether it be helping them choose the right university, the study abroad program that best meets their needs, or advising students on academic programs.
-After I graduated from BW's master's program in 2011, I accepted my current position as Program Associate for the Japan Study Program at Earlham College.
-My position is part study abroad advisor for all Earlham students who want to study in Japan, and part recruiter for the Japan Study Program at other colleges and universities in the Great Lakes Colleges Association (GLCA) and the Associated Colleges of the Midwest (ACM).
+My position as Program Associate for the Japan Study Program at Earlham College integrates my skills - my position is part study abroad advisor for all Earlham students who want to study in Japan, and part recruiter for the Japan Study Program at other colleges and universities in the Great Lakes Colleges Association (GLCA) and the Associated Colleges of the Midwest (ACM).
 I help oversee two programs: the Japan Study Program and the Studies in Cross-Cultural Education in Morioka, Iwate Prefecture, Japan.

 Zachary McGrain, 2012 LHE Graduate

-LHE Internships: Career Services Intern at BW, and Learning Center Intern at BW
+LHE Internships: Career Services Intern, Learning Center Intern

 Brandy Bast, 2012 LHE Graduate

-Current Employment: Student Success Mentor/Coach, Goodwill Education Initiatives
+Student Success Mentor/Coach, Goodwill Education Initiatives - Indianapolis

-LHE Internships: Adult & Continuing Education at BW, and Student Success Intern at BW
+LHE Internships: Adult & Continuing Education Intern, Student Success Intern